Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline/README.md

 1)    Simple command line usage: python nsdrp.py in_dir out_dir

       Note that you must provide the full directory path of the python file (nsdrp.py) if your current working directory is not the source code.

+      Any required python packages that are not installed will be printed on the terminal console and NSDRP will halt             execution.

       OH sky lines are used to refine the theoretical wavelength scale.
 These lines are listed in the ir_ohlines.dat file which is included in the download.
 In case you would like to use a different file,